Tandem mass spectrometry: Triple quadrupole mass spectrometer

 Triple quadrupole mass spectrometers use the first and third quadrupoles as mass filters.
 When analytes pass the second quadrupole, the fragmentation proceeds through collision with gas.

 Quadrupole–time of flight (Q-TOF)

-Q-TOF mass spectrometer combines TOF and quadrupole instruments, which cause high mass accuracy for product ions, accurate quantitation capability, and fragmentation experiment applicability.
-This is a method of mass spectrometry that ion fragmentation (m/z) ratio determined through a time of flight measurement.
+Q-TOF mass spectrometers combine quadrupole and TOF instruments, which together enable fragmentation experiments that yield highly accurate mass quantitations for product ions.
+This is a method of mass spectrometry in which fragmented ion (m/z) ratios are determined through a time of flight measurement.

 Hybrid mass spectrometer

-Hybrid mass spectrometer consists of more than two mass analyzers.
+Hybrid mass spectrometers consist of more than two mass analyzers.

 Instrumentation

 Multiple stages of mass analysis separation can be accomplished with individual mass spectrometer elements separated in space or using a single mass spectrometer with the MS steps separated in time.
 For tandem mass spectrometry in space, the different elements are often noted in a shorthand, giving the type of mass selector used.

 Tandem in space

 In tandem mass spectrometry in space, the separation elements are physically separated and distinct, although there is a physical connection between the elements to maintain high vacuum.
 These elements can be sectors, transmission quadrupole, or time-of-flight.
 When using multiple quadrupoles, they can act as both mass analyzers and collision chambers.

 Common notation for mass analyzers is Q – quadrupole mass analyzer; q – radio frequency collision quadrupole; TOF – time-of-flight mass analyzer; B – magnetic sector, and E – electric sector.
 The notation can be combined to indicate various hybrid instrument, for example QqQ – triple quadrupole mass spectrometer; QTOF – quadrupole time-of-flight mass spectrometer (also QqTOF); and BEBE – four-sector (reverse geometry) mass spectrometer.